-The Summer Research Program in Genomics, funded by the National Human Genome Research Institute, is a national program designed for undergraduate students who have a commitment to research and an interest in genomics.
+The Broad Summer Research Program (BSRP), funded by the National Human Genome Research Institute, is a national program designed for undergraduate students who have a commitment to research and an interest in genomics.
 The program has a strong record of success in helping students to nurture their passion for research and succeed in graduate school and scientific careers.

 CCHF Chemistry Summer Undergraduate Research Program (CSURP)